First lady's spokeswoman will replace Sarah Sanders as White House press secretary

 "Amazing announcement!
 So proud and blessed to have my good friend @StephGrisham45 working with our team.
 She is a rockstar and perfect to fill Sarah's shoes!"
 Gidley wrote.

 Mr. Trump announced Sanders would be vacating her position via tweet earlier this month.
+He is encouraging her to make a bid for governor in 2022 — a move Sanders hasn't ruled out.
+She's moving back to Arkansas at the end of the week.

 "After 3 1/2 years, our wonderful Sarah Huckabee Sanders will be leaving the White House at the end of the month and going home to the Great State of Arkansas," Mr. Trump wrote Thursday afternoon.
 "She is a very special person with extraordinary talents, who has done an incredible job!
 I hope she decides to run for Governor of Arkansas - she would be fantastic.
 Sarah, thank you for a job well done!"